SAP Articles

 Professional Services in SAP Negotiations

-SAP professional services cover everything from implementation and upgrades to long-term support.
-These services are critical, but if you don’t negotiate wisely, costs can spiral, and flexibility can disappear.
+So, when it comes to SAP professional services, they cover everything from implementation and upgrades to long-term support.
+These services are critical for your business, but if you don’t negotiate wisely, costs spiral out of control and your flexibility disappears fast.

-I’ve worked with companies that overpaid for unused services or signed contracts that locked them into long-term commitments with no way out.
+I’ve worked with companies that overpaid for services they barely used or signed contracts that locked them into long-term commitments with no way out.
+Had a manufacturing client waste $400K on premium support they never once needed.
+Complete waste of money.

 The key to a good deal is understanding exactly what you need, structuring the right pricing model, and securing clear service-level agreements (SLAs) before signing anything.